 However, depending on how to use them, they can be worn down very easily and the blades will need to be sharpened quite regularly.
 Fortunately, there are sharpeners made specifically for chainsaws to help you effortlessly ensure that your chainsaw stays in working condition at all times.

-There are three main types of chainsaw sharpeners on the market: handheld, bar mounted, and electric chainsaw sharpeners.
-Handheld chainsaw sharpener are cheap and very common and can come in many different sizes and shapes.
+There are three main types of chainsaw sharpeners on the market: handheld, bar-mounted, and electric chainsaw sharpeners.
+Handheld chainsaw sharpeners are cheap and very common and can come in many different sizes and shapes.
 They are simple tools that allow you to manually sharpen each tooth.
-Bar mounted chainsaw sharpener let you automate the process a bit more by having the sharpener mounted on some workbench.
-This allows you to feed the chain through the sharpener and sharpener the chain through some crank mechanism.
+Bar-mounted chainsaw sharpeners let you automate the process a bit more by having the sharpener mounted on some workbench.
+This allows you to feed the chain through the sharpener and sharpen the chain through some crank mechanism.

 Finally, there are electric chainsaw sharpeners, which can either be handheld or mounted.
-These use electricity to turn some rotor which helps you grind down the teeth.
-While you are shopping for the best chainsaw sharpener for your needs you should be paying attention to things such as the type of sharpener, performance, the durability, ease of operation, compatibility, and price.
-If you use your chainsaw often, you should go for more of a premium chainsaw sharpener that sharpens quickly, easily, and lets you have great control over the process.
-If you are a hobbyist and don’t use your chainsaw that often, you can get away with a cheaper option, but it will probably be more time consuming.
+These use electricity to turn some rotors which help you grind down the teeth.
+While you are shopping for the best chainsaw sharpener for your needs you should be paying attention to things such as the type of sharpener, performance, durability, ease of operation, compatibility, and price.
+If you use your chainsaw often, you should go for more of a premium chainsaw sharpener that sharpens quickly, and easily, and lets you have great control over the process.
+If you are a hobbyist and don’t use your chainsaw that often, you can get away with a cheaper option, but it will probably be more time-consuming.
 Please see our buying guide below for more information regarding finding the best chainsaw sharpener for your shop.